-The Space Foundation annually honors outstanding individuals and organizations for achievements in space exploration, advocacy, education, innovation and accomplishment.
-Award presentations, held throughout the Space Symposium, highlight the best of the best in our industry.
+Space Foundation annually honors outstanding individuals and organizations for achievements in space exploration, advocacy, education, innovation and accomplishment.
+Award presentations, held throughout Space Symposium, highlight the best of the best in the industry.

 General James E. Hill Lifetime Space Achievement Award

 The General James E. Hill Lifetime Space Achievement Award is the highest honor bestowed by the Space Foundation.
 It is presented annually in honor of Space Foundation's late, long-time chairman, retired U.S. Air Force General James E. Hill, at a special event held during the Space Symposium.
 The award recognizes outstanding individuals who have distinguished themselves through lifetime contributions to the welfare or betterment of humankind through the exploration, development and use of space, or the use of space technology, information, themes or resources in academic, cultural, industrial or other pursuits of broad benefit to humanity.
 Nominations are solicited throughout the space industry worldwide, with the Space Foundation's Board of Directors selecting the honoree.

 Nominations are closed for 2021.
 Nominations will be accepted again beginning in the fall of 2022.

 Hill Award Process and Criteria.pdf 524 KB

 John L. "Jack" Swigert, Jr., Award for Space Exploration